 Construction Site Car Accidents

 According to the National Cooperative Highway Research Program in Washington, DC, nearly 1,100 people die and 50,000 others are injured each year in construction work zones.
 More crashes occur in longer term construction zones and more than half involve a single vehicle.
 Roadway construction workers are killed 3 times more frequently than other construction workers.
 As much of the country’s highways are aging, road construction will be a common hazard for drivers in the years to come.
+Our San Diego car accident attorneys can help victims bring claims after being injured in a construction site car accident.

 More than 20,000 workers are hurt in road construction work zones each year, some due to traffic accidents but more due to accidents that are caused by hazards in the construction area.
 Fortunately, most crashes in work zones are not fatality accidents.
 Approximately, 25% of work zone crashes resulted in injuries but less than 1% resulted in a fatality.